 Market Index Manipulation Cases

 - Varsity Brands, LLC Antitrust Litigation.
 Representing Jeffrey Webb, the founder and former CEO of Varsity Brands, LLC, in two separate antitrust class actions.
 In one class action filed by competitors of Varsity Brands, the plaintiffs allege violations of Section 2 of the Sherman Act through the monopolization of the competitive cheerleading market.
 This case was dismissed with prejudice as a sanction for discovery violations committed by Plaintiffs and their counsel.
 In a separate class action filed by indirect purchasers of Varsity’s products and services, the plaintiffs allege violations of Sections 1 and 2 of the Sherman Act and more than 30 state antitrust and consumer protection laws, premised on claims of monopolization of the competitive cheerleading market.
 The cases are pending in the U.S. District Court for the Western District of Tennessee

 Market Allocation Cases

 - Love Terminal Partners v.
 City of Dallas, Texas: Represented the nation's largest airline in an antitrust action that was brought by the leaseholders of land at Love Field airport in Dallas.
-The plaintiffs claimed that American Airlines and Southwest Airlines conspired to divide the market for flights to and from North Texas, thus allowing them to preserve their dominant market shares at DFW Airport and Love Field.
+The plaintiffs claimed that American Airlines and Southwest Airlines conspired to divide the market for flights to and from North Texas, thus allowing them to preserve their dominant market shares at DFW Airport and Dallas Love Field Airport.
 The action was filed in the U.S. District Court for the Northern District of Texas and was dismissed by the plaintiffs following an appeal to the Fifth Circuit.

 Group Boycott Cases